 The Volunteer State is one of the more unfriendly states to legal gambling.
 There are no casinos or racetracks, though residents can access online horse betting sites.
 Parimutuel horse betting isn’t illegal under state law, so many in the state take advantage of advance deposit wagering.
 Tennessee was eyeing its own horse racing industry, equipped with wagering, through the 1987 Racing Control Act, but it was never fully implemented.
 The Racing Control Act was repealed in 2015.

 Daily fantasy companies operate in the state, as Tennessee in 2016 passed the Fantasy Sports Act to regulate and license the industry.
 It can be seen as a precursor to sports betting.
-Top DFS sites are expected to be sports betting operators in the state.
+Top DFS sites are now some of the leading sports betting operators in the state.

 Tennessee established a lottery in 2003, and it’s confined to brick-and-mortar facilities.
 The TELC does have an app for accessing winning ticket information, but sales through the internet are not allowed.
 Expanding sales to the web isn’t yet on the horizon for Tennessee.